 The Solstice has a large sunshade (above left) with added ventilation and a medium size peek-a-boo window made of vinyl.
 The canopy is easy to use, and while it looks smaller than those on the BOB strollers, it has a similar amount of coverage and looks sharp when open instead of rumpled like the BOB Revolution Flex.
 The window is easy to see through and has a magnetic closure for quiet peeking (above right), which is better than the Velcro closure found on much of the competition.
 The canopy also has a zippered extension and a pop out visor for added protection.

 The Burley has a unique 5-point harness that has what Burley calls Spring Integrated Technology (SIT).
-This harness pops open and stays open, without fumbling for straps under baby.
+This harness pops open and stays open, without fumbling for straps under the baby.
 Adjusting the harness height is also easy, as is the crotch strap, giving enough variation in harness size for almost any size child.
-The straps are easy to insert in the buckle and they eject on their own when the buckle is pressed, making it a one-handed operation to open.
+The straps are easy to insert in the buckle, and they eject on their own when the buckle is pressed, making it a one-handed operation to open.

-Overall, the Solstice seat is fairly comfortable and functional with a sling style seat and nice padding that extends to the leg rest.
+Overall, the Solstice seat is reasonably comfortable and functional with a sling style seat and nice padding that extends to the leg rest.
 However, without an adjustable leg rest or flatter recline angle, the seat might not be great for napping.
 This stroller also has one of the easiest to use one-handed adjustment toggle for reclining the seat back.